The Employment Law Review: New Zealand

 There is no general bar against foreign entities employing staff in New Zealand.
 However, foreign employers are required to be registered on the Companies Office Overseas Register if they are carrying out business in New Zealand and intend to hire employees to carry out that business.
 The use of intermediary employment businesses is also permitted but may not avoid the need for registration, or individual employees having direct rights against their ultimate employer.

 Foreign companies need to be aware that activities in New Zealand could lead to their classification as a permanent establishment (PE).
-Having a PE in New Zealand requires the employer to meet business tax obligations relating to the income-earning activity.
+Having a PE in New Zealand requires the employer to meet business tax obligations relating to income-earning activity.

 Minimum entitlements are set by law in New Zealand for employees, which include: